Code-Institute-Submissions/RozWelch-kids-bookclub1/README.md

 # Kids' Bookclub

-Description: A three page website to encourage parents of children age 4-12years to join the KIDS' Bookclubs in Ireland.
-The content is also aimed to appeal to children age 4-12 years old.
+A three page website to encourage parents or guardians of children age 4-12 years old to join their children up for Kids' Bookclubs in Ireland.
+The content is aimed to appeal to users who would be mostly be parents or guardians of children age 4-12 years old, and the children themselves.
+The design is fun, easy to read and has a bright, vibrant colour pallet to appeal to children.
 A home page gives a basic idea of the bookclubs, and includes location and meetup times.
 A gallery page shows images of what the bookclubs are like.
-A Join Up page allows parents to sign their children up to a group.
+A Join Up page allows parents or guardians to sign their children up to a group.
 Each page has a footer with a link to the bookclubs' social media pages.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)